 - Guest blogging

-These are all key to getting your blog out there and to reach a new audience.
+These are all key to getting your blog out there and reaching a new audience.

 What are Backlinks and How to Get them to your Blog?